Court Reporters Certification

 Friendly reminder: It is your obligation and responsibility as a certified shorthand reporter or court reporting firm to keep your certification and your contact information current with the Commission.
 Notification from this office is sent merely as a reminder.

-You can apply for renewal by mail or via our online licensing and certification system.
+Under section 3.2 (c) of the JBCC Rules, you must apply for renewal via our online licensing and certification system.
 To apply online, please go to the online certification and licensing system on our home page.
-If you apply online, you must complete everything online.
-You cannot do part online and part by mail, email, or fax.
+You cannot do part of the renewal process online and part of it by mail, email, or fax.

 If you are unsure of the name of a seminar, or any other items on your certificate of attendance, contact the seminar provider directly for this information.

 Submitting paperwork or paying for a certification does not constitute renewal.
-You are not renewed until your paperwork has been processed and a certification card has been issued or your name has been added to the renewal list on the Renewals page.
-If your name is not on the renewal list it means your certification has yet to be renewed.
-We strongly recommend that you check the renewal list prior to reporting to work after December 31st to ensure you are certified to provide court reporting services.
+You are not renewed until your paperwork has been processed.
+Once your paperwork is processed, an automated email will be sent to the address on file.
+You can also track your status via our online system.
+We strongly recommend that you check your email (including your spam folder) and/or the online system, prior to reporting to work to ensure you are certified to continue provide court reporting services.
 Providing services without a valid certification is a violation of the rules and may result in disciplinary actions.

 You can track your status and confirm receipt using the online certification and licensing system on our home page, or by submitting items using a method that will allow for confirmation on your end.